Here I stand

 And yet

-every time I get too close,
+every time I get close,

 the world tilts,